When Did F1 Start?

 Are Pre-1950 Grands Prix Considered F1?

-Races held before 1950 are usually not counted as official Formula 1 races, at least not in the sense of the FIA Formula 1 World Championship.
-They were the direct forerunners and played a huge part in creating F1, but the formal world championship structure did not exist yet.
+Races held before 1950 are generally not counted as official Formula 1 races in the sense of the FIA World Championship.
+They were the direct forerunners and played a huge part in creating F1, but the formal championship structure did not yet exist.

-The roots of F1 go back to the European Grand Prix championships of the 1920s and 1930s, and also to the races held soon after World War II.
-These events helped shape the sport by using many of the same cars, drivers, and tracks that later appeared in F1.
-However, they did not share one central championship body or a single points system like the one brought in from 1950.
+The roots of F1 go back to the European Grand Prix championships of the 1920s and 1930s, and to the races held soon after World War II.
+These events helped shape the sport by using many of the same cars, drivers, and circuits that later appeared in F1.
+However, they lacked a central championship body or a unified points system like the one introduced in 1950.

-So while pre-1950 Grands Prix are a key part of racing history and are closely linked to F1's birth, they are usually treated as a separate early period that came before the official start of the Formula 1 World Championship.
+Pre-1950 Grands Prix are a vital part of racing history and closely linked to F1's birth, but they are treated as a separate early period that preceded the official start of the Formula 1 World Championship.